Bookmakers Profit Margin – Top Bookies With Best Odds

 This reflects a margin of 9.07%

-Let’s put this to practical use with real 2-way lines from a couple of leading sportsbooks on an MLB game between the Atlanta Braves and the Cincinnati Reds.
+Let’s put this to practical use with real 2-way lines from a couple of trusted betting sites on an MLB game between the Atlanta Braves and the Cincinnati Reds.
 At Sportsbook A, the Braves line is 2.55 and the Reds are 1.57.
 At Sportsbook B, the Braves are 2.60 and the Reds are 1.56.
 Let’s compare the sportsbook’s profit margins:

 Sportsbook A